Spencer Compton, 1st Earl of Wilmington

 Spencer Compton, 1st Earl of Wilmington (1673 – 2 July 1743) was a British Whig statesman who served continuously in government from 1715 until his death in 1743.
 He sat in the English and British House of Commons between 1698 and 1728, and was then raised to the peerage and sat in the House of Lords.
 He served as prime minister of Great Britain from 1742 until his death in 1743.
 He is considered to have been Britain's second prime minister, after Robert Walpole, but worked closely with the Secretary of State, Lord Carteret, in order to secure the support of the various factions making up the government.
+He is one of only three people in British history to have been the Speaker of the House of Commons and Prime Minister.

 Early life and education

 Spencer Compton was born in 1673 in Compton Wynyates, a Tudor castle in Warwickshire.
 He was the third son of James Compton, 3rd Earl of Northampton, who fought for the royalists during the English Civil War and his wife Mary Noel, daughter of Baptist Noel, 3rd Viscount Campden.
 His father died in 1681 when Spencer was young and his brother, George Compton, become the sole beneficiary of the family's estates.
 Spencer was educated at St Paul's School and matriculated at Trinity College, Oxford on 28 February 1690, aged 15; thereafter he was admitted into Middle Temple in 1687.